wearefrank/ci-cd-templates/wait-till-healthy-container/README.md

 # Wait Till Docker Healthy Container
-Waits till Docker container's health endpoint returns 'HEALTHY'.
+A more robust and flexible alternative to the **frank-run-till-healthy** action.
+Starting the container is left to other parts of the workflow with whatever method is prefered.
+This action simply waits till a Docker container running on the Docker host, returns a 'HEALTHY' health probe result.

 Every 5 seconds a `docker inspect` is executed to check for a "HEALTHY" status.

-Container Id is the easiest method.
-If not known, the image-id or image-name can be provided.
-A `docker ps` is done to find the last created container that has the image-id or image-name as ancestor.
+Targetting the container to probe by using 'container-id' is the easiest method.
+If not known, the 'image-id' or 'image-name' can be provided.
+A `docker ps` is done to find the last created container that has the 'image-id' or 'image-name' as ancestor.

 Note: The container must have a health probe defined.